XelaRellum/pdfcreator/Setup/readme.txt

 Setupprograms:

-Setup created with Inno Setup QuickStart Pack 5.4.2a (with ISPP) and innoIDE http://www.jrsoftware.org/isinfo.php
+Setup was created with Inno Setup QuickStart Pack 5.4.3(a) (with ISPP) and InnoIDE 1.0.0.0078 http://www.jrsoftware.org/isinfo.php